Park City with Kids: The Ultimate Family Guide to Utah's Mountain Playground

 Practical Tips from a Local Mom

-After five years of living here and hosting countless visiting friends and family, here are the tips I find myself repeating most often.
+After raising our three here, here are the tips I find myself repeating most often.
 First, bring sunglasses for everyone, including babies.
 The glare off the snow is intense, and squinting all day gives everyone headaches.
-Second, gas up in Kimball Junction, not on Main Street, because you will save money and avoid the traffic.
+Second, gas up in Kimball Junction, not on Main Street.
+Save money and avoid the traffic.

 Third, check the Park City calendar before you book your trip.
-Sundance Film Festival in late January means the town is packed and prices spike.
+Sundance in late January means the town is packed and prices spike.
 The week between Christmas and New Year is the busiest ski week of the year.
 Conversely, early December and late March offer great skiing with smaller crowds and better prices.
-Our favorite time is early February when the snow is deep, the holiday crowds have left, and the town feels like ours again.
+Our favorite time is early February.
+The snow is deep, the holiday crowds have left, and the town feels like ours again.

 Fourth, do not over-schedule.
 This is the biggest mistake I see visiting families make.
 You do not need to ski every day, eat at a different restaurant every meal, and hit every activity.
 Some of our best days are the ones where we sleep in, make a big breakfast, play in the snow outside our door, and maybe wander Main Street for hot chocolate.
 The mountains are not going anywhere.

-Finally, the number one thing I want every visiting family to know: Park City is a real town with real people, not just a resort.
+Finally, the number one thing I want every visiting family to know.
+Park City is a real town with real people, not just a resort.
 Say hi to the locals, chat with the bus driver, ask the barista where they like to hike.
-The community here is warm, welcoming, and full of people who moved here for the same reason you are visiting, because this place is magic.
-Always pack a compact first aid kit - with kids, you never know when you will need it.
+The community here is warm, welcoming, and full of people who moved here for the same reason you are visiting.
+Because this place is magic.
+Always pack a compact first aid kit.
+With three kids on uneven trails, you will need it.